ServerPilot/API/README.md

 **401 Unauthorized** - Either no authentication credentials were provided or they are invalid.

-**402 Payment Required** - Method is restricted to users on the Coach or Business plan.
+**402 Payment Required** - Account does not have a valid credit card on file.

 **403 Forbidden** - Typically when trying to alter or delete protected resources.